ThetaTauSBU/interview-questions/README.md

 * Have an interview problem prepared that they thoroughly understand (including assumptions)
 * Consistently attend mock interview sessions (do not leave your partner hanging)

-Please submit your problem to this repository to ensure no collisions occur.<br> Along with the problem, test cases, edge cases, and corner cases should be submitted.
+Please submit your problem to this repository to ensure no collisions occur.
+Problems may range in any diffculty (including system design problems) as long as the interviewer fully understands the problem.<br> Along with the problem, test cases, edge cases, and corner cases should be submitted.
 # How to submit your problems and test cases
 There be will be a directory created for each mock interview session.